NicolasLoew/WordPress-plugins/local-fontsgdprhelper/readme.md

 HOW TO USE:
 USE AT YOUR OWN RISK!
 Option 1:

 1.)
-Download ZIP file of the plugin
+Download ZIP file of the plugin.

 2.)
 Upload the Plugin to Wordpress, install & activate it.

 3.)
 You should now be able to use Fontawesome free icons using the Syntax on your website.

 Option 2:

 1) Clone the repository and .zip the folder corresponding to the version of FontAwesome Fonts you want (e.g. v600-local stands for fontawesome version 6.0.0.).

 2) Upload Plugin to WordPress.

-3) Activate Plugin
+3) Activate Plugin.

 4) Use according to the FontAwesome syntax that applies to your version (e.g. for v 6.0.0: https://fontawesome.com/v6/docs).

 --------------------------------------------------------------------------------------------------------------------------------------------------